dotnet/AspNetCore.Docs/aspnetcore/signalr/configuration.md

  Items in the table marked with an asterisk (*) are specific to WebSockets.

-### HubConnectionBuilder
+## Configuring client options

+## JavaScript client

-The [HubConnectionBuilder](/dotnet/api/microsoft.aspnetcore.signalr.client.hubconnectionbuilder) API is available for both C# and TypeScript clients.
+The [HubConnectionBuilder](/dotnet/api/microsoft.aspnetcore.signalr.client.hubconnectionbuilder) API is available for both C# and JavaScript clients.

 | Option | Description |
 | ------ | ----------- |